-"Three things keep me coming back to this region year after year,” says Danny Foster, ski school director at Whitewater Ski Resort, when talking about why he loves Kootenay winters.
+“Three things keep me coming back to this region year after year,” says Ski School Director at Whitewater Ski Resort, when talking about why he loves Kootenay winters.
 “The consistently deep blower pow, terrain that makes skiing that snow an unbelievably good time, and the amazing people.”

 Kootenay Backcountry Ski Hut, photo by Danny Foster

 A skier for Fischer skis and freeride competitor, Danny Foster knows a thing or two about the ingredients that make skiing awesome.
 Since 2010, he’s been making the long winter journey from Australia to Nelson because he’s found those ingredients in the Kootenays: terrain with a lifetime-to-explore selection of steeps, chutes, glades, cliffs, and open pow fields; a high percentage of skiers and boarders who know how to handle their own but without the egos, and what he describes as “consistently deep blower pow.”

 “That trifecta of snow, terrain and people keep me stoked to return … each winter.”

 “I have to admit I don’t really ski tour for the turns, although they’re a nice bonus,” says Randall.
 “I do it just to be out in these mountains.
 I will never lose the wonder for them, no matter how many days I see the view from the Kootenays on a clear day on my skis.”

 She continues on, nearly echoing Foster’s thoughts and wrapping up what so many of us feel in one concise sentiment:

 “Kootenay winters are my version of paradise.
 The combination of big mountains, legendary snow, and a community of people who live and breathe skiing is unique, and it’s magical.”